-If you are a law firm, a professional practice partnership or LLP and would like to discuss any issues relating to investigations into partner wrongdoing, training for partners in responding to and escalating complaints of bullying and harassment, or on the drafting of partner behavioural policies, please contact Managing Partner Clare Murray, Partner and General Counsel Beth Hale or Associate Pooja Dasgupta, all of whom specialise in partnership and employment issues.
+If you are a law firm, a professional practice partnership or LLP and would like to discuss any issues relating to investigations into partner wrongdoing, training for partners in responding to and escalating complaints of bullying and harassment, or on the drafting of partner behavioural policies, please contact Managing Partner Clare Murray, Partner or General Counsel Beth Hale, both of whom specialise in partnership and employment issues.

 You can also find out more about our firm’s market-leading partnership law expertise in our new Partnership Services Brochure here.

 This article was first published in The Global Legal Post.